DominyGallo/Social-Media-Analysis-2025/README.md

 ## Counting Words
-The next step of our method involved counting specific words to understand countries' approach to meeting the Paris Agreement within their unique social and ecological context and culture.
-The actions by countries to reduce their national emissions can take on a multitude of dimensions, from the sectors they focus on to the balance of focus between technological solutions and behavioural solutions.
+The next step of our method involved counting specific words to understand countries' approach to meeting the Paris Agreement within their unique socio-ecological context and culture.
+The actions by countries to reduce their national emissions can take on a multitude of dimensions, from the sectors they focus on to the balance between technological and behavioural solutions.
 We conducted a short literature review to inform the words that we chose to count.

 ### Literature Review
 We initially set out to understand countries' attitude towards economic growth in their NDCs.
-To do so, we employed Schulze Waltrup's (2025) eco-social policy typology whereby the four types differ towards their approach towards economic growth.
-Based Schulze Waltrup's description of each type, we chose several words through which we could identify the type of policies which a countries' NDC focussed on.
+To do so, we employed Schulze Waltrup's (2025) eco-social policy typology whereby the four types differ in their approach towards economic growth.
+Based on Schulze Waltrup's description of each type, we chose several words through which we could identify the type of policies which a country's NDC focused on.
 The typologies and associated words or phrases were as follows:

 | Type of eco-social policy | Key words and phrases |
 | --- | --- |